 AVM Ovation 8.2 Series and AVM30 Series

 AVM, which hand-builds its products in Germany, announced a batch of new components—digital sources and electronics—in its flagship Ovation 8.2 series, all of which share the AVM 803 tube line stage (based on the company’s own AVM 803T double triode), and AC-independent high-voltage power generation.
-From the Ovation 8.2 series up, AVM’s components are configurable; the customer can choose the plug-in modules, and the unit will detect them and automatically rearrange setup menus and so on.
-Within my bailiwick were the fully modular top-tier PA 8.2 preamplifier (just under $10k for the basic unit) and the SA 8.2 preamp with hi-fi streaming and DAC (384kHz/32-bit and DSD128).
+Within my bailiwick were the fully modular top-tier PA 8.2 preamplifier (just under $10k for the basic unit)—which is configurable; the customer can choose the plug-in modules, and the unit will detect them and automatically rearrange setup menus and so on—and the SA 8.2 preamp with hi-fi streaming and DAC (384kHz/32-bit and DSD128).
 If you have a PA 8, you’ll be glad to learn that the new modules are backwards-compatible and will automatically install firmware updates on prior models.
 Another AVM debut: the entry-level AVM30 series, named for the company’s 30-year anniversary, including the 220W Class A/AB M30 monoblock that reflects the company’s classic roots and features a trio of MOSFETs, a big transformer, and very short signal paths.
 (The A30 amplifier is shown above.)
 The U.S. debut will follow at RMAF.

 Dynaco ST-70 Series 3 Amplifier